Skip to main content

 Uzdah Tower

-The small round tower ruin is actually the remnant of a small castle.
-The castle was built during the reign of Paul I Šubić of Bribir, between 1275 and 1312.
-In 1522 it was taken by the Ottoman Turks, together with the nearby town of Skradin.
-The castle lost its strategic importance after the retreat of the Ottomans at the end of the 17th century.
-Afterward, it became a stone quarry for the locals to build their houses.
+The small, round tower ruin is actually the remains of a small castle built during the reign of Paul I Šubić of Bribir, between 1275 and 1312.
+In 1522, it was taken by the Ottoman Turks along with the nearby town of Skradin.
+The castle lost its strategic importance after the Ottomans retreated at the end of the 17th century.
+Afterward, it became a stone quarry for local residents to build their houses.

-The castle was built at the end of an elongated hill, overlooking a road in the valley below.
-Originally, a fortified wall would probably have circled the tower.
-Nowadays, the tower ruin is quickly crumbling away.
+The castle was constructed at the end of an elongated hill overlooking a road in the valley below.
+Initially, a fortified wall probably surrounded the tower.
+Today, the tower ruin is quickly crumbling away.

-Uzdah Tower is freely accessible.
-Just a small ruin, not very interesting.
-To reach it, find your way through the woods from the playground, some 400 meter southeast of the tower.
+The ruined Uzdah Tower is freely accessible.
+It is not very noteworthy.
+To reach it, walk through the woods from the playground, about 400 meters southeast of the tower.

 Gallery